plokhotnyuk/rtree2d/README.md

 assert(rtree.searchAll(0f, -180f, 90f, 180f).forall(entries.contains))
 ```

-Used spherical model of the Earth with the mean radius allows to get +0.2% accuracy on poles, -0.1% on equator, and
+Used spherical model of the Earth with the mean radius allows to get +0.2% accuracy on poles, -0.1% on the equator, and
-lesser than ±0.05% on medium latitudes.
+less than ±0.05% on medium latitudes.
 Precision of calculations allow to get distances with an error ±0.5 meters.

 Please, check out
 [Scala docs in sources](https://github.com/Sizmek/rtree2d/blob/master/core/src/main/scala/com/sizmek/rtree2d/core/RTree.scala)